baikalschool/geant4/README.md

 ## Geant4 visualization with Docker container

-If your system already setup X11 server, then you can configure your machine with following:
+If your system (host) already setup X11 server, then you can configure your machine with following:
 ```
 xhost +local:docker
 ```